 Chirashi-zushi is a kind of sushi with many toppings such as shrimps, salmon roe, lotus roots on vinegared rice.
 Hishimochi are three-tiered diamond-shaped rice cakes colored in pink, white and green.
 The colors on each layer have special meanings.
 Pink is for chasing evil spirits away, white is for purity and green is for health.
 Hina-arare are sweet bite-sized rice crackers.
 They have four colors, pink, green, yellow and white.
 Each color represents spring, summer, autumn and winter.
 Hishimochi and Hina-arare are displayed together with Hina-Ningyo dolls, then people eat the rice cakes and snacks on the day of Hinamatsuri. |

-〜'Setsubun' 節分〜In Japan, February 3rd is the day of ‘Setsubun’.
+〜'Setsubun' 節分〜In Japan, February 3 is the day of ‘Setsubun.’

-Setsubun literally means “division of seasons” and it signifies the ending of winter and the beginning of spring.
-On Setsubun day, Japanese people normally do a custom called ‘Mame-maki’ (豆まき).
+Setsubun literally means 'division of season' and it signifies the ending of winter and the beginning of spring.
+On Setsubun day, Japanese people normally do a custom called 'Mame-maki (豆まき).'
 ‘Mame-maki’ is to throw away roasted soy beans inside and outside our houses while saying, “Goblins, get out!
-Happiness, come in!”.
-In Japanese, we say “Oni wa soto, fuku wa uchi”.
+Happiness, come in!”
+In Japanese, we say “Oni wa soto, fuku wa uchi.”
 After throwing the beans, people eat the number of beans relative to their age and pray for happiness and a healthy life throughout the year.
 Vertical Divider

 |